 - Turn the steering wheel to the left to bring the side of it to the top.

 - Use a flat screwdriver to push through the back of the steering wheel and release the airbag.
-On newer VW vehicles, there is no visible hole behind the steering wheel.
+There is no visible hole behind the steering wheel on newer VW vehicles.
 There are two indents that you need to punch through with the screwdriver.

 - Turn the steering wheel and release the airbag on the other side.
 Hold the airbag so that it does not fall.
 Releasing the airbag requires patience.
 If you need help with this step, see our guide on how to remove a VW airbag.

 - Pull out the airbag and disconnect the electrical connector on the back.
-Handle the airbag with care, and keep your body at least one foot away from the airbag at all times.
+Handle the airbag carefully, and keep your body at least one foot away from the airbag at all times.

 - Remove the steering wheel.

 - Remove the lower steering column trim.
 It is held in place with three screws.
 Two screws are next to the clock spring.
 One screw is below the steering column.

 - Remove the screws that hold the clock spring in place.
 Disconnect the electrical connectors and remove the clock spring.
 For more help, see this guide on How to Replace VW Clock Spring.

 - Remove the Torx screw at the bottom of the combination switch.